ShaoxiongYuan/ShaoxiongYuan.github.io/industry-analysis/technology-software.md

 ### 5.1 Key Thematic Opportunities

-**AI Infrastructure & Enablement Layer:** The most immediate and highest-conviction investment theme is AI infrastructure, the hardware, software, and services required to build and run AI workloads.
+**AI Infrastructure & Enablement Layer:** The most immediate and highest-conviction investment theme is AI infrastructure: the hardware, software, and services required to build and run AI workloads.
 NVIDIA dominates AI silicon with ~80% GPU market share for training workloads.
 Hyperscalers (AWS, Azure, Google) are spending $200+ billion in aggregate annual capex to build AI data centers.
-Software infrastructure companies, vector databases, MLOps platforms, inference optimization, are benefiting from AI complexity.
+Software infrastructure companies such as vector databases, MLOps platforms, inference optimization are benefiting from AI complexity.

 **AI Application Layer:** As foundation model costs decline due to competition and efficiency improvements, value is migrating to the application layer.
 Companies that own unique proprietary data (Salesforce's CRM data, Bloomberg's financial data, Epic's healthcare data) can build defensible AI applications.
 The opportunity is identifying application-layer companies early enough to benefit from multiple expansion as AI monetization becomes concrete.